DIRECTLab/EVPRE/README.md

 See the [models README.md](route_estimator/models/README.md)

 ## Installation

-To install all of the required packages:
+1. To install all of the required packages:
 `pip install -r requirements.txt`

-To install fastsim:
+2. To install fastsim:
-Navigate to the directory that contains the fastsim source code.
+Navigate to the directory (example: fastsim-2021a) that contains the fastsim source code.
 Run `pip install .` to install it to your pip.

+3. Make sure you have installed python-dotenv using `pip install python-dotenv`.

+4. Make sure `networkx` and `osmnx` are installed to your pip.

+5. Make a .env file containing the keys like above.

-After everything is installed, run `jupyter-lab` in the root directory of the application.
+6. After everything is installed, run `jupyter-lab` in the root directory of the application.
 This should open a jupyter notebook.
 The main examples are in `main.ipynb`.